If you or a loved one was convicted of a crime in Federal Court, you may be able to obtain relief if you can prove ineffective assistance of counsel.

 - One year from a Supreme Court ruling that impacts a defendant’s case OR

-- Continuing with the example above, if your lawyer didn’t talk to a witness and by failing to do so, there was a reasonable likelihood that there would have been a different result in your case, that supports the concept that your attorney’s ineffective assistance of counsel negatively impacted your case.
-If, however, your lawyer failed to talk to a witness who likely would not have testified anyway or had no helpful information to add to your case, then your point is not proven.
+- Continuing with the example above, if your lawyer didn’t talk to a witness and by failing to do so, there was a reasonable likelihood that there would have been a different result in your case, that supports ineffective assistance of counsel.
+This would suggest that the actions, or lack thereof, negatively impacted your case.

-- Defense Attorneys who do not mention or fight for sentencing adjustments or who offer no evidence with their sentencing enhancement objections
+- Attorneys who do not mention or fight for sentencing adjustments or who offer no evidence with their sentencing enhancement objections

-- Defense Attorneys who give their clients poor advice on whether to take a plea or to go to trial, which impact the defendant’s understanding of their plea or decision to go to trial
+- Defense attorneys who give their clients poor advice on whether to take a plea or to go to trial, which impact the defendant’s understanding of their plea or decision to go to trial.